-BHCC’s Athletic Department supports the development of the whole person.
+BHCC’s Athletic Department supports the development of the whole person with a program of varsity, intramural and recreational offerings.
 Balancing a rigorous academic schedule while developing your fitness regime will help you attain academic success and total well-being.
-A program of varsity, intramural and recreational offerings support all students at Bunker Hill Community College.

 BHCC offers student athletes access to professional coaches and staff, state-of-the-art facilities, safe equipment and opportunities to compete in varsity programs with similar institutions.
 Intramural programs give you opportunities to participate in competitive or recreational activities.
-Our Health and Wellness Center provides a variety of creative programming focused on physical fitness, stress relief and nutrition.
+Our Fitness Center provides an array of exercise equipment, allowing you to develop your individualized fitness plan.
 We encourage you to participate in one or several programs.

 The Athletics Office is located in Room G117.
 For more information, see below and visit the Athletics page.